zexixing/SwiftUVOT-Data-Analysing/README.md

-## Processing of Swift UVOT data of Borisov & asteroids
+## Processe Swift UVOT data of Borisov & asteroids

 This respository keeps files of a project named as the title, which is a part of a larger project led by Dr. A. H..